-It's important that you keep your motorcycle safe by maintaining it and making sure any modifications are legal.
+It’s important that you keep your motorcycle safe by maintaining it and make sure any modifications are legal.

-A motorcycle needs more frequent attention than other vehicles.
-When something goes wrong with a motorcycle, it is more likely to cause a crash.
+A motorcycle needs plenty of attention.
+When something goes wrong with a motorcycle, it’s more likely to cause a crash.

 The only way to spot problems before they cause trouble is to regularly inspect your motorcycle carefully and fix things right away.

-Make sure you have read your owner's manual carefully and check the following items each week.
+Make sure you read your manual carefully.
+Check these items each week.

 Check the tread for the amount and kind of wear.
 If the wear is uneven, have the wheels balanced and alignment checked.